Listed complementary medicines

 The therapeutic indications on listed medicines are not evaluated by the TGA at the time a medicine is listed on the ARTG.
 However, the Act requires that, at the time of listing, sponsors certify that they hold the evidence to support indications and claims made for their medicine and that this information be made available to the TGA upon request.

-The Guidelines for levels and kinds of evidence to support indications and claims assist sponsors in determining the level of evidence required to support indications made for complementary medicines.
+The Evidence guidelines assist sponsors in determining the level of evidence required to support indications made for complementary medicines.

 Listed medicines for export